JafarShamzsi/obsidian-cybersecurity/CyberSecurity/Encryption/Cryptoprocessors and Secure Enclaves (part 2).md

     - SGX is vulnerable to CPU side-channels (Spectre/LVI, Foreshadow) because it shares microarchitecture with the OS.

     - SEV (pre-SNP) could be attacked by a malicious hypervisor without integrity checks; SNP mitigates this.

-    - TrustZone and SEP depend on the trusted code running; flaws in the secure OS or crypto can be devastating (e.g. a bug in a TEE OS could be exploited).

     - All TEEs must consider DMA attacks, bus snooping, power analysis, and should ideally use an IOMMU or encrypt peripherals.